tushar-gupta-1995/general-notes/RDBMS/rdbms_general.md

 **Question:**
 ![Alt text](image-20.png)

+###### Conflict Serialisable schedule
+- Design instructions of transactions in a precedence graph
+- If a cycle exists in the graph it is NOT conflict serialisable
+- In other words if instructions of transactions can be topologically sorted, then it is Conflict Serialisable

 ### Consistency:
 If isolation, durability, atomicity holds true then consistency automatically holds true.
 But consistency refers to data as a whole being consistent.